markerdmann/recommendable/README.md

   # Default: nil
   config.nearest_neighbors = nil

-  # Like kNN, but also uses some number of most dissimilar users when
+  # Gem kNN, but also uses some number of most dissimilar users when
   # updating recommendations for a user.
 Because, hey, disagreements are
   # just as important as agreements, right?
 If `nearest_neighbors` is set to
   # `nil`, this configuration is ignored.
 Set this to a lower number